dtaipov/KeyChain/source/index.html.md

 ### 4. Make a transaction

-Now you can transfer some money to the address corresponding to the public key.
+Now you can transfer money to the address corresponding to the public key.

 In case you work with ropsten - https://faucet.ropsten.be/